andrew-k-21-12/dependencies-fetcher/automation/README.md

-## Where am I?

-This directory contains some scripts to simplify repeating routines.
+This directory contains some scripts to simplify repeating routines (sorry, Windows folks, nothing for you here yet).

 Make sure to call these scripts only from this directory.